vmware-tanzu/community-edition/docs/site/content/docs/latest/headless-install.md

 ```

 As in normal operations, this will launch a browser-based UI that will prompt
 for the various configuration settings needed.
-Follow the wizard all the way
-through to final "Confirm Settings" page of the wizard.
+Follow the wizard through to final "Confirm Settings" page of the wizard.

 On this page you can review your settings and go back to make any additional
 changes.
-If you scroll to the bottom of this page, there is a
+At the bottom of this page, there is a
 box labeled "CLI Command Equivalent" that shows the command line that can be
 used to perform the second step of kicking off the deployment.